Find Any File is Shareware

 To fix the file names of these items, you may use renamer programs such as NameChanger: Install the program, then select the found items in FAF, open the "Services" menu (e.g. by right-clicking on the selection) and choose "Rename with NameChanger" and then enter various replacement rules for "Original Text" and "New Text", such as replacing each of the invalid chars with an underscore ("_") or a dash ("-") character.

-Find folders with a minimum amount of files and folders inside
+Find folders with a min/max number of files and folders inside

 Save as "Minimum item count.lua":